building & design tips

 Painted timber can also help express your unique sense of style.
 Simply choose the colour for your door and show the world some character.

-Make a memorable feature for that all-important street appeal with natural and earthy materials like cultured stone.
+Make a memorable feature for that all-important street appeal with natural and earthy materials like stone.

 Stone or masonry can add some additional warmth to your home’s facade, especially with a well-kept front garden with lots of leafy greens.
 Ferns are always an excellent choice around the front windows and door, so long as you have some shade throughout the day.